Showcase info for shortlisters

 When does shortlisting start?

-Shortlisting will take place between 29th April and 10th May this year.
+Shortlisting will take place between Monday 27 April - Friday 8 May 2026.

 How does shortlisting work?

-Shortlisters review projects online and rate each submission.
+Shortlisters review and rate projects online, with entries that have the fewest reviews shown first.
 See an overview of the criteria above.
 If you decide to help shortlist, further guidance to help you rate projects will be provided.

 What will I need in order to shortlist?

-Just a few minutes of your time, a computer and a pair of headphones.
+Just a few minutes of your time, a computer and a quiet space/ a pair of headphones.

 What happens after shortlisting?